primer/react/README.md

 To run `@primer/components` locally when adding or updating components:

 1. Clone this repo: `git clone https://github.com/primer/components`
-1. Install dependencies in the repo root and `docs` subfolder: `pushd docs && npm install && popd && npm install`
+1. Install dependencies in the repo root and `docs` subfolder: `pushd docs && yarn && popd && yarn`
-1. Run the dev app: `npm start`
+1. Run the dev app: `yarn start`

 > 👉 See [the contributing docs](CONTRIBUTING.md) for more info on code style, testing, coverage, and troubleshooting.